Why You Still Feel Stressed — Even When Life’s Calmed Down

 You say “I’m fine.”

-The sense of living beside your life, not in it
+• The sense of watching your life, rather than living it

 Why This Impacts Women Differently